ander-elkoroaristizabal/NOAAStorms/NOAA_Storms_analysis.md

 We will consider the impact of each event type additively, i.e., the impact of each event type will be the sum of all the events inside this type We leave the option of considering the average damage for later.

+## Synopsis

+The analysis can be summarized as follows:

+1. We load the data.
+2. We start with the first question.
+We see that the data needs no preprocessing.
+3. We do two barplots, one of injured people and another one of fatalies in order to answer the question.
+4. We start with the second question.
+We see that the data needs preprocessing.
+We process the exponents data, and modify accordingly the damage columns.
+5. We do two barplots of the property and crop damage by type of event and answer the question.
+6. We do another barplot, in which the data is the addition of property and crop damage, in order to give more insight about the next events with worst economic consequences.

 ## Data processing